 In the Data Jobs section, you can see the list of data jobs performed through Segment.
 You can edit or delete the existing data jobs from here.

 In the Logs tab, you can see the execution and audit logs of the Segment Data Jobs.
 You can sort the logs with a specific data job.

 Selectively transmit events to Gainsight app

 While using the Segment connector, if you know that a particular event's data in Segment will not be used in Gainsight, you have the option to block the transmission of particular events to the Gainsight app.
-It is recommended to use Whitelisting in Segment to control the number of events that are sent to Gainsight.
+It is recommended to use filtering in Segment to control the number of events that are sent to Gainsight.
 Sending an abundance of unnecessary events can slow down the Segment infrastructure for all users.
-For more information on how to perform Whitelisting within Segment, refer Whitelist Track Events.
+For more information on how to perform filtering within Segment, refer to the Filter Track Events section.

 To block the transmission of particular event’s data from Segment to Gainsight: